moranthomas/ImmunoBlockVue/README.md

-# Using VueJS as the front end for the ImmunoBlock Project
+# VueJS Front End for the ImmunoBlock Hackathon Project

 Source code for ImmunoBlock project as part of the gitcoin Beyond Blockchain hackathon